-- 1. No student shall possess, consume, transmit, store, or be under any degree of influence of alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers) and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, or any other substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
+- Offenses are cumulative grades 6 through 8; and - Offenses are cumulative grades 8 through 12. - 1.
+No student shall possess, consume, transmit, store, or be under any degree of influence of alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers) and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, or any other substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
 Legal intoxication is not required for violation of this Code of Conduct. - 2.
-No student shall possess, transmit, store, buy, sell, distribute or possess with intent to sell any drug-related paraphernalia. - 3.
-No student shall falsely present or identify a substance to be alcohol or an illegal drug. - 4.
-No student shall buy, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act, or any substance falsely identified as such, or is believed by the purchaser to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act. - 5.
-No student shall sniff or be under the influence of inhalants and/or other substances. - 6.
-No student shall be in possession or under the influence of synthetic Cannabinoids such as "K-2" (Also known as, Spice, Blayze II, RedBird, Mojo, VooDoo Magic, Spice Gold, Yucatan Fire, Demon and Serenity.)
+No student shall possess, transmit, store, buy, sell, distribute or possess with intent to sell any drug-related paraphernalia.
+(Level 2-3) - 3.
+No student shall falsely present or identify a substance to be alcohol or an illegal drug.
+(Level 2-3) - 4.
+No student shall buy, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act, or any substance falsely identified as such, or is believed by the purchaser to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act.
+(Level 3) - 5.
+No student shall sniff or be under the influence of inhalants and/or other substances. - No student shall be in possession or under the influence of synthetic Cannabinoids such as "K-2" (Also known as, Spice, Blayze II, RedBird, Mojo, VooDoo Magic, Spice Gold, Yucatan Fire, Demon and Serenity.)